 My 2 cents

-Refrens has great customization, provided you know what your invoice should look like.
+Refrens has excellent customization, provided you know what your invoice should look like.
 If you’re new to invoicing, opting for invoice generators with simpler formats would probably help.

 Core features of invoice generators